kainliu/kainliu.github.io/source/_posts/find-similar-images-based-on-locality-sensitive-hashing.md

 ## Nearest Neighbors

-In order to find the nearest neighbors for a given picture, we select the corresponding row of transposed sketch matrix, which stands for the binary relations between the given picture and $k$ random planes.
+In order to find the nearest neighbors for a given picture, we can calculate the hamming distance in naive loops.

-By calculate the dot product of picture sketch `1 * k` and matrix `k * N`, we have a `1 * N` array.
-We would like to make this array highly correlated to their similarities.

 ```Python
 def nested_loop(sketches, line):